 Franchise Education Center

-However, many franchisors are willing to negotiate some terms of the agreement, especially if the franchisee has a strong business background or a proven track record of success.
+However, some franchisors are willing to negotiate some terms of the agreement, especially if the franchisee has a strong business background or a proven track record of success.

 It's important to note that while some aspects of the franchise agreement may be negotiable, others may be non-negotiable or have limits on negotiation.
 It's always recommended that potential franchisees consult with a franchise attorney or a knowledgeable business advisor to fully understand the terms of the agreement and the negotiation possibilities.

-• It is highly recommended that you hire a specialized attorney with years of experience in franchising to review your Franchise Disclosure Document (FDD).
+You should always only hire a specialized attorney with years of experience in franchising to review your Franchise Disclosure Document (FDD) and Agreement.

 An attorney with experience in franchising can help you understand the legal language and the implications of the terms and conditions of the agreement.
 They can also help you identify any potential red flags or areas of concern in the FDD and provide guidance on how to negotiate the terms of the agreement.